hydrologie/xhydro/docs/installation.rst

 .. note::

    On **Windows**, installing all the dependencies for `ravenpy` may require Administrator privileges, as some packages must be added to the system `PATH`.
+If you encounter issues, consider using the `Anaconda` installation method instead.

 .. _ravenpy: https://ravenpy.readthedocs.io/en/latest/installation.html#python-installation-pip
 .. _raven-hydro: https://github.com/Ouranosinc/raven-hydro?tab=readme-ov-file#installation